 - Lots of pins

-Start by cutting your two pieces of fabric.
+Step 1: Start by cutting your two pieces of fabric.
 You can really make this blanket whatever size you want, although keep in mind that the top piece needs to be 5 inches shorter around.
 My top cotton piece was 36′ by 36′ and my bottom fluffy piece was 41′ by 41′.

-Sew a top stich where you’ve pinned, starting right after a corner.
+Step 7: Sew a top stich where you’ve pinned, starting right after a corner.
 I used the edge of the foot as my guide.

 When you come to your first corner, leave your needle in the fabric and snip off the excess with scissors.

-Continue top stitching around the blanket and sewing each corner like your first.
+Step 9: Continue top stitching around the blanket and sewing each corner like your first.

-Make sure to remove all pins and snip off excess thread.
+Step 10: Make sure to remove all pins and snip off excess thread.